Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Results and discussion

 \subsubsection{SBMFT result of six-spin correlation}

 Within the context of SBMFT, spin-flip interactions alter the bosonic occupation states between two flavors of boson.
 This leads to boson-entangled excitations that either condense at $\pm \frac{\mathbf{Q}}{2}$ or confine for the rest of the momenta in the BZ.
 In the scattering operators for the three-spin-flip process in the Schwinger boson representation Eq.~\eqref{eq:o4s}, we apply a mean-field Ansatz [Eq.~\eqref{mfa}] to evaluate the spin-spin correlation term $(\hat{\bs}_i\cdot \hat{\bs}_j)_{MF}$ as a two-spinon contribution.
 The presence of an additional spin-flip operator $S_i^x$, introduces two additional entangled spinons.
 The resulting quasiparticle generates a mean-field four-spinon continuum response.
-The mean-field four-spinon $(\mathrm{4s})$ DOS $D_{\mathrm{4s}}(\qq,\omega)$, mean-field four-spinon continuum $\mathrm{(4sc)}$ RIXS intensity $I^c_{\mathrm{4s}}(\qq,\omega)$, and the mean-field four-spinon singular $\mathrm{(4ss)}$ RIXS intensity $I^s_{\mathrm{4s}}(\qq,\omega)$ are given by
+The mean-field four-spinon $(\mathrm{4s})$ DOS $D_{\mathrm{4s}}(\qq,\omega)$ is given by